Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Problem Definition for Finite-Horizon RB

-Problem~\ref{prob:risk-neutral} is a multi-stage stochastic control problem where the optimal policy is known to be Markovian and presumably obtainable by using dynamic programming~\citep{puterman2014markov}.
+Problem~\ref{prob:risk-neutral} is a multi-stage stochastic control problem where the optimal policy can be obtained using dynamic programming~\citep{puterman2014markov}.
 However, as the cardinality of the state space is $\prod_{i \in {\cal N}}|\mathcal{X}^i|$, computing the optimal policy is intractable for large~$N$.
-In Section~\ref{sec:whittle}, we describe a well-known heuristic known as \textit{Whittle index} as a solution to tackle this problem.
+In Section~\ref{sec:whittle}, we describe a well-known heuristic, i.e., the \textit{Whittle index policy}, as a solution to tackle this problem.

-As discussed earlier, the assumption of risk-neutrality may not be suitable for various practical applications of RMAB.
+As discussed earlier, the assumption of risk-neutrality may not be suitable for various practical applications of RB.
 Thus, we generalize the objective to incorporate risk-sensitivity at the level of the total reward generated by each arm.
-To this end, we leverage an expected utility formulation (see \cite{vonneumann1947}), which is commonly used in the literature of risk-aware decision-making \citep{vonneumann1947,fishburn1968utility,pratt1978risk}.
-More specifically, a concave or convex utility function models a risk averse or seeking behavior respectively. \cite{Tversky:1974:Science:17835457} further suggest using an {S}-shaped utility function with inflexion point at a reference value in order to model an attitude that maximizes the chances of reaching such a target.
+To this end, we leverage an expected utility formulation \NimaEdits{\citep{vonneumann1947}}, which is commonly used in the literature of risk-aware decision-making \citep{vonneumann1947,fishburn1968utility,pratt1978risk}.
+More specifically, a concave or convex utility function models a risk-averse or risk-seeking behavior, respectively. \cite{Tversky:1979:Prospect} further suggest using an {S}-shaped utility function with inflection point at a reference value in order to model an attitude of risk aversion above the target whereas risk seeking interests below.

+As shown in \cite{bauerle2014more}, history-dependent policies are generally considered for risk-sensitive MDPs due to the fact that the marginal value of the utility depends on the cumulative reward.
+In fact, the authors also prove that an optimal decision rule will exploit the cumulative reward accrued up to the time of implementing the action.
+We thus denote the set of history-dependent policies by ${\bs \Pi}_H$.
+Next, we formally define our problem of interest.